-Migrate SolarWinds Orion products to a new server with a new IP and hostname
+Migrate SolarWinds Orion products to a new server with a new IP or hostname

 Last Updated: November 19, 2018 | Migration Guide

-This information details how to migrate to a new server using a new IP and hostname different than the current server.
-You will install the product on the new server, move reports, import SSL certificates, reassign nodes, and redeploy agents.
+When migrating your Orion Server to a new server using a new IP or hostname different than the current server, install the product on the new server, move reports, import SSL certificates, reassign nodes, and redeploy agents.

-Migrating the Orion SQL database?
-You need to complete the SQL migration before migrating products.
+Migrating the Orion SQL database, NTA Flow Storage database, or both?
+Complete the database migration before migrating your Orion Platform products.

 |1.
 Prep new hardware for the migration||